bjarkividars/531-midterm/backend/README.md

 - For Azure speech service errors, verify your API keys and region settings
 - If Pinecone isn't responding, check your API key and index configuration
 - Memory issues might occur with large knowledge bases - consider adjusting chunk sizes
+- For joystick control problems, check the Raspberry Pi client connection status
+- If system control isn't working, ensure your backend has the correct permissions to control applications